-Message Warning Light Priority Indicator Meaning LOW BRAKE FLUIDLEVEL Brake Red Displayed when the brake fluid level is low.
+Message Warning Light Priority Indicator Meaning LOW BRAKE FLUID LEVEL Brake Red Displayed when the brake fluid level is low.
 Complete loss of braking may occur.
 HIGH ENGINE TEMPERATURE Engine Overtemp Red Displayed when engine temperature becomes excessive.
 Pull off the road when safe to do so and allow the engine to cool.
-RESTRICTED PERFORMANCE None Amber This will be displayed when the vehicle has possible loss of power or driveability.
+RESTRICTED PERFORMANCE None Red This will be displayed when the vehicle has possible loss of power or driveability.
 Report the fault to a Jaguar Dealer.
-ENGINE SYSTEM FAULT Malfunction Indicator lamp Red Displayed when the engine has defaulted to 'limp-home' mode.
+ENGINE SYSTEM FAULT Malfunction Indicator lamp Amber or Red Displayed when the 2.5 litre or 3.0 litre engine has defaulted to 'limp home' mode.
 Report the fault to a Jaguar Dealer at the earliest opportunity.
+This message will not appear with 2.0 litre engine vehicles.
 GEARBOX FAULT None Amber It is likely that the driver will experience a degradation of gearbox operation.
-TRACTION CONTROL FAULT Traction Control None Displayed when a fault occurs in the traction control system.
-TRACTION CONTROL ON orOFF Traction Control Amber (OFFonly) Displayed when the traction control system is switched ON or OFF.
+TRACTION CONTROL FAULT Traction Control Amber Displayed when a fault occurs in the traction control system.
+TRACTION CONTROL ON or OFF Traction Control Amber (OFF only) Displayed when the traction control system is switched ON or OFF.
 The warning light will FLASH when the traction control system is switched ON and operating.
 When the system is switched OFF, the warning light in the instrument cluster will be illuminated until the system is switched back ON.

 Message Warning Light Priority Indicator Meaning STABILITY CONTROL FAULT Stability Control Amber Displayed when a fault occurs in the stability control system.
-STABILITY CONTROL ON or OFF Stability Control Amber (OFF only) Displayed when the stability control system is switched ON or OFF.
+STABILITY CONTROL ON or OFF Stability Control Amber Displayed when the stability control system is switched ON or OFF.
 The warning light will FLASH when the stability control system is switched ON and operating.
 When the system is switched OFF, the warning light in the instrument cluster will be illuminated until the system is switched back ON.
 DRIVER'S or PASSENGER'S FRONT OR REAR DOOR OPEN Door Ajar Warning Red Check that all doors are closed before driving.
 BOOT OPEN Door Ajar Warning Red Check that the luggage compartment lid is closed before driving.
 BONNET OPEN Door Ajar Warning Red Check that the bonnet is closed before driving.
 LOW WASHER FLUID LEVEL Low washer fluid level Amber Replenish the washer fluid at the earliest opportunity.
-CRUISE CONTROL FAULT None Amber Displayed when a fault has occurred in the cruise control system.
+CRUISE NOT AVAILABLE None Amber Displayed when a fault has occurred in the cruise control system.

 Message Warning Light Priority Indicator Meaning CRUISE CONTROL ON or OFF None None Displayed when cruise control is switched ON or OFF.
-LOW OUTSIDE TEMPERATURE None Red Frost or ice likely to form on road surfaces.
+LOW OUTSIDE TEMPERATURE None None Frost or ice likely to form on road surfaces.
+The message is shown for only 4 seconds.
 WARNING: Even if the message is not displayed there is no guarantee that at low temperatures the road is free from ice.
 SECURITY FAILED None Red Displayed when a fault is detected in the security immobiliser system.
 The alarm security light in the centre console will flash.
 It is possible that the engine will not start.
 Report the fault to the nearest Jaguar Dealer.
 CHECK FUEL FILLER CAP None Amber The fuel filler cap may be loose or leaking excessively.
 LISTENING None None When Voice Activation has been selected and the system is waiting for a voice command/input.